raranguren/p9_Mediscreen/README.md

 Note that the images are built in Java 19 for increased performance.

-## Admin tools after deployment
+## Admin tools

 The project includes two containers listening only in localhost:
-- port 8084: Adminer for MySQL
+- port 8084: Adminer - to manage the MySQL db
-- port 8085: Mongo Express to
+- port 8085: Mongo-Express - to manage the MongoDb